wkania/symfony-docs/reference/constraints/UniqueEntity.rst

 .. versionadded:: 5.2

-    Not entity (like DTO) field (or fields) validation against entities persisted in the database, was introduced in Symfony 5.2.
+    Any class instance (like DTO) field (or fields) validation against entities persisted in the database was introduced in Symfony 5.2.

 ==========  ===================================================================
 Applies to  :ref:`class <validation-class-target>`